BhavyaJayaprakash/VBA_Module2_Challenge/README.md

 The total stock volume of the stock.
 The result should match the following image:
 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:
 Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every quarter) at once.

+VBA Script: VBA_Module2_Assignment
+Screenshots: StockTicker_Q4, StockTicker_Q3, StockTicker_Q2, StockTicker_Q1,
+MOdified Escel sheet: Multiple_year_stock_data_FInal Languages used:
+VBA
+Excel
+Steps:
+Declared the required variables
+Assign range values for column/row heading
+Rowcount calculation
+For Loop
+STart Price, end price and quarterly price logic
+Print results in the excel sheet
+Setting conditional formatting for color change
+TIcker reset
+FOr loop for caluclating Minimun and Max
+Calculation for finding the percentage and formatting the values in the column End